PierBover/prosemirror-cookbook/README.md

 This is a work in progress.
 If you have any suggestion, please do not hesitate to create an issue or a PR.

+Also, check the [ProseMirror Utils](https://github.com/atlassian/prosemirror-utils) repo by Atlassian.
+Not only it is useful *per se*, but the source code offers a lot of information on how to to certain things.

 ## Basics

 #### Triggering changes from the keyboard